schmunk42/gii-template-collection/readme.txt

 Please enjoy this extension and give your feedback at the Google Code Repository, thank you.
 Of course, any templates are appreciated and just leave a comment or mail thyseus@gmail.com

+Please note: When you generate a MANY_MANY Relation inside the model, please make sure that the order the columns in the MANY_MANY table appear in the right Order.
+The left column has to be linked to the Model where the relation is set.
+This is actually a bug in yii and isn't easily fixed at the moment.
+I hope i can figure out a workaround that generates the columns in the right order in the future.